-As part of our mission, one of our primary objectives is to inform the general public about the extent of elephant’s exploitation worldwide, the tragedy caused by the ivory trade and the importance to fight wildlife crime.
+As part of our mission, one of our primary objectives is to inform the general public about the extent of the exploitation of elephants and other wildlife worldwide, the tragedy caused by the illegal trade of ivory and other wildlife products, and the importance to fight wildlife crime.

 This is the ivory trade.
 If You Buy Ivory, You Kill People.

 THE IVORY ADDICTION AND THE LACK OF KNOWLEDGE ON THE CONSUMER SIDE: Past polls and surveys highlighted the strength of the addiction to ivory in China but also a great lack of knowledge by consumers and the need of effective and targeted educational activities.
 For example, in China, a survey polled consumers in 9 of China’s largest cities and sampled a group of 600 members of the upper middle class with an age range of 18-55.
 According to the survey, 84 percent of Chinese consumers surveyed plan to buy ivory products in the future.
 68 percent of respondents have purchased at least one ivory product in the past.
 87 percent associate purchasing ivory products with a feeling of “prestige” (2012, National Geographic and Ifop).